Frequently Asked Questions

 How do I apply to the program?

 Applications are processed separately from the resident SSU programs.
 Use the application form, or email or call Susie McFeeters at 707/664-2601.
-Applications are accepted from October 1st through April 15th for the following Fall semester; from July 1st through October 31st (or later if space is available) for the Spring semester.
+Applications are accepted from October 1st through May 31st for the following Fall semester; from July 1st through October 31st for the Spring semester.

 What is Hutchins?